sumbono/organization_website_matcher/README.md

 get the data from kaggle: https://www.kaggle.com/buraksimsek/linkedin-dataset?select=dump.csv

-For each company, scrape company_name written in its website (in this case we use website_title and copyright_statement).
+For each company, scrape its website and grab existing company_name (in this case we use website_title and copyright_statement).

-Pull and export to csv, for companies have: company_name, website_title, and copyright_statement (optional).
+Take companies have: company_name, website_title, and copyright_statement (optional).
+Export them to `company_webtitle_copyright.xlsx`.

-use `cnameMatcher` class in `organizationWebsiteMatcher.py` file to calculate matched_score.
+use `cnameMatcher` class in `organizationWebsiteMatcher.py` file to calculate matched_score for records in `company_webtitle_copyright.xlsx`.

 I provide the example in: `get_matched_score.py`